 A college education represents a major financial undertaking.
 The Student Financial Aid Services Office is eager to work with students to help them develop an educational funding strategy.
-Working closely with each student, the Financial Aid Office seeks to identify and obtain maximum funding from all available sources with a combination of scholarships, grants, loans, and work.
+Working closely with each student, The College of Idaho seeks to identify and obtain maximum funding from all available sources with a combination of scholarships, grants, loans, and work.

 Students who complete the financial aid process in a timely manner and are pre-registered have an advantage in the awarding process.
 Information must be provided within the deadline outlined in each student's correspondence or aid may be held or canceled.

-The College of Idaho uses a combination of federal aid methodology and institutional policy to provide a uniform method to assess a family's financial strength and to estimate the expected family contribution (EFC) toward the student's cost of education (COE—the student expense budget).
-The COE includes tuition, fees, books, supplies, room, board, personal expenses, and transportation allowance.
+The College of Idaho uses a combination of Federal aid methodology and institutional policy to provide a uniform method to assess a family's financial strength and to estimate the expected family contribution (EFC) toward the student's cost of education (COE - the student expense budget).
+The COE includes tuition, fees, books and supplies, room, board, personal expenses, and transportation allowance.

-Students will receive a financial aid letter after acceptance for enrollment and receipt of application materials.
-Students must accept or decline their financial awards within 21 days of receipt of their award letter, then must submit a $300 new-student fee if they choose to attend.
+Students will receive a financial aid letter after acceptance for enrollment.
+Students are asked to accept, adjust, reduce, or decline their financial awards within 30 days of receipt of their award letter.
 Students are expected to read, sign, and return a copy of the Award Letter included in the award package.
-These conditions apply:

-- Financial assistance is awarded for one school year or less, depending on the number of semesters of intended enrollment.
+- Financial assistance is awarded for one academic year or less, depending on the number of terms of intended enrollment.

 - Assistance continues each year provided the student is still eligible to receive aid.
 The amount of federal aid granted and components of the financial aid package may vary from year to year, dependent on need and funding.